lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :build-node: The node to run the build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)
+    :mvn-settings: The settings file with credentials for the project
     :project: Git repository name
     :project-name: Jenkins job name prefix